PlasmoHQ/bpp/README.md

 > **NOTE**: You should only specify the browsers you wish to publish to.
 If there are any invalid configuration, the action will fail!
 I.e, no empty key allowed such as `"chrome": {}`.

-Each browser options is made of the following:
+Each browser option is made of the following:

 * Mandatory browser specific tokens (see [token guide](https://github.com/PlasmoHQ/bms/blob/main/tokens.md))